I am seeking highly motivated students with a keen interest in robotics and AI.

 1) How to Apply

 - Select a project/topic in Robotics and/or AI related to ERA Lab’s focuses.
-You may also explore other projects and supervisors at the page Higher Degree by Research.
+You may also explore other projects and supervisors at the HDR Projects and Supervisors pages.

 - Submit an Expression of Interest (EOI) — mention your proposed topic, preferred supervisor(s), CV, transcripts: EOI form (Curtin Forms).

-- Draft a research proposal (topic, plan, objectives, significance, ethics): guidance under How to apply—proposal.
+- Draft a research proposal (topic, plan, objectives, significance, ethics): guidance under Section 4 at the guideline page.

-Master of Research (MRes): a one‑year extension of an end‑on Honours research project; see the MRes info sheet (eligibility, RTP fee offsets, scholarships).
+Master of Research (MRes): only for a one‑year extension of an end‑on Honours research project; see the MRes info sheet (eligibility, RTP fee offsets, scholarships).
 MRes information sheet (PDF).

 Entry & English requirements